BassyKuo/MicrosoftLearning-Azure-DP100/labdocs/Lab02B.md

 5. In Jupyter, in the **Users/DP100** folder, open **02B - Using the Visual Designer.ipynb**.
 6. In the notebook, paste the code you copied into the empty code cell.
 7. Run the code cell and view the output returned by your web service.
+8. When you have finished running the code in the notebook, on the **File** menu, click **Close and Halt** to close it and shut down its Python kernel.
+Then close all Jupyter browser tabs.
+9. In Azure Machine Learning studio, on the **Compute** page, select your compute instance and click **Stop** to shut it down.

 ## Task 5: Delete the Web Service and Compute